BlackBoxVision/material-calendar-view/README.md

 ##Installation

-### For Gradle:
+**Gradle**

-**Step 1:** you must add the JitPack repository to your build file.
-Type the on your build.gradle at the end of repositories.
+- Add it in your root build.gradle at the end of repositories:

 ```java
   repositories {